A new proof of Friedman's second eigenvalue Theorem and its extension to random lifts: Proof of Theorem

-where we recall that $\lambda_2$ is the second largest eigenvalue of $B$.
-The right hand side of the above expression can be studied by an expansion of paths in the graph.
-To this end, we will use some definitions for the sequences $ \gamma = (\gamma_1, \ldots, \gamma_{k} ) \in E^k$ which we will naturally encounter to express the entries of $B^{\ell}$ as a count of non-backtracking paths in the graph.
+where we recall that $\lambda_2$ is the second largest eigenvalue of $B$ in absolute value.
+The right-hand side of the above expression can be studied by an expansion of paths in the graph.
+We introduce some definitions for the sequences $ \gamma = (\gamma_1, \ldots, \gamma_{2\ell+1} ) \in \vec E^{2\ell+1}$ which appear when we express the entries of $B^{\ell}$ as a count of non-backtracking paths in the graph, see Figure \ref{fig:Gamma}.